jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

     (c) any roadway laid out by order of the Maori Land Court under sections 315 to 327 of Te Ture Whenua Maori Act 1993 or under any former Act, except where that order has been cancelled, or where the roadway has been declared under section 320 of that Act to be a road; or
     (d) any level crossing
   - **roading structure** means any bridge, underpass, overpass, culvert, or tunnel
-  - **Secretary** means the chief executive of the Ministry; and includes any person for the time being authorised by delegation to exercise or perform any of the powers or functions of the Secretary under this Act
+  - **Secretary** means the chief executive of the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **serious harm** means—
     (a) death; or
     (b) harm that incapacitates, or is likely to incapacitate, the person suffering harm for 48 hours or more; or